sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/index.md

 **Equity**:

 We are an early-stage company, and every Teammate can have a huge impact on our success.
 We want to make sure that everyone has a financial stake in our success and that contributions are rewarded.
-You can find more detail in our [equity FAQ](equity-faq.md) and our Handbook page on hHow and when stock option grants are calculated](equity-timing.md).
+You can find more detail in our [equity FAQ](equity-faq.md) and our Handbook page on [how and when stock option grants are calculated](equity-timing.md).

 **Benefits and perks**: